Paper Boy: Plot

 Megha (Tanya Hope) who lives in Mumbai finds out she only has few days to live due to a rare genetic disorder, and wants to know her true purpose in life.
-At a temple, she comes across a page from a diary, intrigued at the words written in it, she gets the diary and starts reading.
-It contains the love story of Ravi, a paper boy and Dharani (Riya Suman), a rich girl.
+At a temple, she comes across a page from a diary.
+Intrigued at the words written in it, she gets the diary and starts reading it.
+The diary contains the love story of Ravi, a paper boy and Dharani (Riya Suman), a rich girl.
 Dharani's parents have a problem with her choice and troubles arise for the young couple - breaking them apart.

 The story in the Diary ends on a cliff-hanger, so Megha travels to Hyderabad based on the address found in the book in search of Ravi and Dharani, to find out what really happened.
 Megha finds Dharani there in Ravi's house but learns the shocking truth that Ravi's dead although she didn't witness it exactly.

 By chance, they come across a unique bouquet of flowers, that is basically Ravi's signature.
-With the new hope that Ravi's alive, Megha, her fiance and Dharani go in search of the bouquet maker's address.
+With the new hope that Ravi is alive, Megha, her fiance and Dharani go in search of the bouquet maker's address.
 They finally reach Pune, a cottage with flowers fields but a nearby stranger confirms that no one with the name of Ravi live there.

 Disappointed and in tears, Dharani and gang leave but she soon catches the sight of a dog (Appu) running behind their car.
-The dog leads them to Ravi who's working in the garden and they happily reunite.
+The dog leads them to Ravi who's working in a garden nearby and they happily reunite.
 Megha is glad that her purpose in life is to unite these lovers.
 The movie ends on a note that there is sincerity in Ravi and Dharani's love, hence they are able to find their way back to each other.